 He has a lot of love to give, and he will smother you in kisses and cuddles.
 We hope you like public displays of affection because this pup is a pro.
 If you haven’t got the time or patience to cuddle him for several hours a day, he isn’t going to be too pleased.
 He craves human company and hates to be left alone for more than a few hours.

 He is an intense pooch for sure and needs lots of stimulation.
-All of his personality traits combined mean that he is not suited to a novice dog owner.
+All of his personality traits combined mean that he is not suited for a novice dog owner.
 The Jackshund needs an experienced dog owner who is ready for the challenge.
 If you aren’t prepared for him, you’ll find a problematic dog on your hands.
 And not forgetting your prized lawn that he’ll dig up in seconds.

 Size & Appearance